yochaigal/newschoolrevolution/_posts/2021-05-18-pbta-vs-osr.md

 - Who’s really in control here?
 - What here is not what it appears to be?

-And look at **Spout Lore**:
+And look at Spout Lore:
 - On a 10+, the GM will tell you something interesting and useful about the subject relevant to your situation.
 - On a 7–9, the GM will only tell you something interesting—it’s on you to make it useful.
 The GM might ask you “How do you know this?”
 Tell them the truth, now.

 There is no player skill over character skill happening, there.

 I like collaborative worldbuilding, of course.
 But some PbtA games (not Dungeon World, at least beyond Session Zero) have you directly contribute to the worldbuilding.
-To me that violates the Czege Principle, which I do happen to agree with for these types of games.
+To me that violates the [Czege Principle](https://rpgmuseum.fandom.com/wiki/Czege_Principle), which I do happen to agree with for these types of games.

-The rules and principles _make killing players hard_.
-And that means violence - or rather, the avoidance of violence - is not a good way to encourage critical thinking.
-OSR games use _violence_ to force creative problem solving.
-They also use the rules-lite (e.g. no Moves are Rules) to assist with out of the box thinking.

 ## TL; DR:
+- The rules and principles _make killing players hard_.
+- That means violence - or rather, the avoidance of violence - is not a good way to encourage critical thinking.
+- OSR games use _violence_ to force creative problem solving.
+- PbtA-style Moves (or Rules, really) can act as walls against player agency.

 In my opinion, if you value critical thinking, problem solving, exploration etc in a game, PbtA will have a hard time delivering.
-How does a player think critically, when your PC is doing it for you?
-How satisfying is exploration, when you are simply "told" the discovery through dice rolls?
+How does a player think critically, when your PC is doing the thinking for them?
+How satisfying is exploration, when they are the authors of its wonders?